 In line with CIPFA guidance issued in December 2018, the Pension Fund created its own Risk Management Policy and this was approved by the Pensions Committee in November 2019.
-An updated version was taken to Committee in March 2021 following annual review.
+Following annual review, the Policy was most recently updated in February 2021.